strapdata/elassandra/docs/elassandra/source/configuration.rst

 These elasticsearch clusters will be named <cluster_name>@<datacenter.group> and mappings will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.

-All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is automatically set to the number of nodes in each datacenter.
-It ensures maximum availibility for the elaticsearch metadata.
-When removing a node from an elassandra datacenter, you should manually decrease the ``elastic_admin[_<datacenter.group>]`` replication factor in accordance with the number of nodes.
+All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is **ONE** by default.
 When a mapping change occurs, Elassandra updates the Elasticsearch metadata in `elastic_admin[_<datacenter.group>].metadata` within a `lightweight transaction <https://docs.datastax.com/en/cassandra/2.1/cassandra/dml/dml_ltwt_transaction_c.html>`_ to avoid conflict with concurrent updates.
-This transaction requires QUORUM available nodes that are more than half the nodes of one or more datacenters regarding your ``datacenter.group`` configuration.
-It also involves cross-datacenter network latency for each mapping update.
+This transaction requires **QUORUM** available replicas and may involves cross-datacenter network latency for each Elasticsearch mapping update.

 ..
 CAUTION::

 	Elassandra cannot start Elasticsearch shards when the underlying keyspace is not replicated on the datacenter the node belongs to.
 	In such case, the Elasticsearch shards remain UNASSIGNED and indices are red.
 You can fix that by manually altering the keyspace replication map, or use the Elassandra ``index.replication`` setting to properly configure it when creating the index.

+If you want to deploy some indices to only a subset of the datacenters where your elastic_admin keyspace is replicated:

+* Define a list of ``datacenter.tags`` in your **conf/elasticsearch.yml**.
+* Add the index setting ``index.datacenter_tag`` to your local indices.

+A tagged Elasticsearch index is visible from Cassandra datacenters having a matching tag in their ``datacenter.tags``.

 ..
 TIP::